containernetworking/cni.dev/content/plugins/_index.md

 [![Build Status](https://travis-ci.org/containernetworking/plugins.svg?branch=master)](https://travis-ci.org/containernetworking/plugins)

-Some CNI network plugins, maintained by the containernetworking team.
+This is a list of CNI network plugins maintained by the containernetworking team.
 For more information, see the individual READMEs.

 Read [CONTRIBUTING](CONTRIBUTING.md) for build and test instructions.